 Abbiss Cadres LLP ("Firm", "We") are committed to the protection of your personal data.
 This document sets out key information relating to what we do with your data and what we use it for.
-It is addressed to our clients, potential clients, visitors to our website and those that subscribe for our communications or who seek further information about our services.
+It is addressed to our clients, potential clients, visitors to our website and those people outside the firm that subscribe for our communications or who seek further information about our services or who communicate with us.

 We deal with your personal data in accordance with UK data protection laws and the General Data Protection Regulations "GDPR" (together the "Data Protection Legislation").
 This document is drafted in compliance with the Data Protection Legislation and may be updated from time to time in accordance to changes in UK law.